kiwitcms/kiwitcms.github.io/content/pages/support.markdown

 - *Working hours*: Depending on [subscription type](/#subscriptions)
 - *Response time*: Depending on [subscription type](/#subscriptions)
 - *Requests must include your email/GitHub username used as part of the subscription*

+# Partners

+Kiwi TCMS provides technical support to end-customers directly!
+If you'd like to become a Reseller partner and/or provide additional services please see information about [Kiwi TCMS Partner Store]({filename}partners.html)!